SaraswatiAparaj/JavaTraining-codes/README.md

     Constraints to follow while defining user defined exceptions/customized exception:</br>
     a.
 Class must be extended by Exception class.</br>
     b.
 Class must call the super class constructor.</br>

+   15 LinkedListDemo class is demonstrate creation of Linked List and displaying the traversing through the list to display data of the last node.
+   16 LinkedListTest class is to demonstrate user defined Linked List class which adds and creates links one node to another and displays the linked list.